yhzhang0128/egos-2000/README.md

-# A minimal operating system on QEMU and RISC-V board
+# Minimal operating system on RISC-V board and QEMU

 With only **2000** lines of code, **egos-2000** implements every component of a functional operating system.
 It can run on a small RISC-V board or a software emulator called QEMU.